Arima: Transit

 Arima plays an important role for north-eastern Trinidad as a multi-modal transportation hub for many of the towns and neighbourhoods on the eastern side of the island.
 A bus terminal provides service by the PTSC Bus network to Sangre Grande, Mundo Nuevo, Blanchisseuse, Carapo, Malabar, Morne La Croix, La Horquetta, Wallerfield Brasso Seco and to the capital Port of Spain.

 Maxi taxis (private, owner-operated minibuses) operate throughout Trinidad and Tobago as a kind of semi-public transport.
 They operate along fixed routes, have fixed fares and meeting points, but do not operate under a fixed schedule.
 These maxi taxis provide services from the town center to Port of Spain via the Priority Bus Route and Churchill-Roosevelt Highway, making stops along the East–West Corridor.
 They also provide transport to Sangre Grande.

 Sports

 The major national super-league team, FC Santa Rosa and Arima Football League, which is based at the Arima Velodrome.

-Abilene Wildcats Athletic Club, Trinity College East Athletics Club, Silver Bullets Athletic Club, D'Abadie Progressive Athletic Club, and Spartans High Speed Performance Athletic Club are also based in Arima.
+Abilene Wildcats Athletic Club, Trinity College East Athletics Club, NCA Basketball, Silver Bullets Athletic Club, D'Abadie Progressive Athletic Club, and Spartans High Speed Performance Athletic Club are also based in Arima.

 Most suburbs, communities and neighbourhoods around the Borough have their own sporting complexes and community swimming pools.

 The three major sporting arenas in Arima are: